-We seized the month of April 2021 and Celebrate Diversity Month as an opportunity to share progress and what’s to come as the HBA continues on our quest for equity impact with unwavering commitment and infinite hope.
+We seized the month of April 2021 and acknowledgment of Celebrate Diversity Month as an opportunity to share progress and what’s to come as the HBA continues on our quest for equity impact with unwavering commitment and infinite hope.
 Intentional about holding ourselves accountable to make change, we invite you to join us on our DE&I journey.

 WHERE WE HAVE BEEN

 The HBA has a nearly 45-year history advocating for gender parity in the workplace.
 We have cultivated a reputation for making significant impact through our vast global reach, expansive corporate partner network and dedicated volunteer leadership.

 As an industry champion of McKinsey and LeanIn.org’s “Women in the Workplace” study, we saw firsthand data showing advancement of women but saw the glaring reality that it was not equitable for all women.
 With this insight, the HBA committed to embark on a course of intentional actions critical to truly realize measurable change for women of color—learn about our path to date in Our Journey section.